awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 ```

 **Note**
+ For Aurora MySQL version 3, hash join support is available in all minor versions and is turned on by default\.
+ For Aurora MySQL version 2, hash join support is available in version 2\.06 and higher\.
+In Aurora MySQL version 2, the hash join feature is always controlled by the `optimizer_switch` value\.
  Prior to Aurora MySQL version 1\.22, the way to enable hash joins in Aurora MySQL version 1 is by enabling the `aurora_lab_mode` session\-level setting\.
 In those Aurora MySQL versions, the `optimizer_switch` setting for hash joins is enabled by default and you only need to enable `aurora_lab_mode`\.
- For Aurora MySQL version 2, hash join support is available in version 2\.06 and higher\.
-In Aurora MySQL version 2, the hash join feature is always controlled by the `optimizer_switch` value\.

 #### Optimizing queries for hash joins<a name="Aurora.BestPractices.HashJoin.Optimizing"></a>